Why Book Michael Caswell?

 As in many cases when researching a purchase, whether it be a car, a house, or a pair of shoes, as you are looking through your options, certain ones will instantly appeal to you visually.
 You may not be able to put your finger on exactly what it is that you like about them, but you are somehow undeniably drawn to their aesthetic.
 When choosing your wedding photographer, this kind of positive first reaction should be at the top of your list of criteria.

 By nature, I'm a fairly modest person, and I would not go so far as to boldly label myself the best wedding photographer in New Orleans, particularly given the fact that this city has numerous fantastic photographers to choose from.
 And "the best" means different things to different people, as individual tastes vary dramatically.
-But given my own assessment of the quality of my work, along with the many complimentary remarks I continue to receive from my clients, their friends, and their families, I am perfectly comfortable saying that I consider myself to be among the best, certainly within the top 10 best wedding photographers in New Orleans!
+But given the many complimentary remarks and reviews I continue to receive from my clients, their friends, and their families, along with my own assessment of the quality of my work, I am perfectly comfortable saying that I consider myself to be among the best, certainly within the top 10 best wedding photographers in New Orleans!

 I have plenty of experience